Patteerrik/Garden_Grill/README.md

 ## Agile planning

-## Agile Development Approach

-* This project followed a simplified Agile methodology.
-The work was broken down into small, manageable user stories, each with clear acceptance criteria.
+* This project followed a simplified Agile approach.
+The work was broken down into small tasks called user stories, each with clear goals to meet.

 ### Sprints
-* This project followed a simplified Kanban methodology.
-Tasks were tracked and managed using a Kanban board in GitHub Projects, with user stories moving from “To Do” to “In Progress” to “Done” as work progressed.
-This allowed for continuous delivery of features without the time-boxed structure of sprints.
+This project used a simple Kanban method.
+Tasks were tracked on a GitHub Projects board, with user stories moving from "To Do" to "In Progress" and then to "Done."
+This helped deliver features continuously without using sprints.

 ### Prioritization
 * Tasks were labeled based on priority, following the categories:
-- **Must have:** Core features necessary for project functionality.
+- **Must have:** Key features that the project needs to work.
-- **Should have:** Important features that enhance the user experience but are not critical.
+- **Should have:** Features that improve the user experience but aren't essential.
-- **Could have:** Optional features that would be nice to implement if time allowed.
+- **Could have:** Extra features that are nice to add if there's time.

 ### Kanban Board
-I utilized GitHub Projects to track and organize user stories.
-The Kanban board visually represented the progress of each task from “To Do” to “Done.”
-Each user story included clear acceptance criteria to define when the task could be marked as complete.
+I used GitHub Projects to keep track of and organize user stories.
+The Kanban board showed the progress of each task, moving from "To Do" to "Done."
+Each user story had clear acceptance criteria to know when the task was finished.

 ![Alt text](main/static/images/Agile-readme.png)